-In the fourth year of full-time service the Department and College-wide P & B Committees may forward a faculty member for consideration for tenure.
+For those hired before September 1, 2006, in the fourth year of full-time service the Department and College-wide P&B Committees may forward these faculty members for consideration for tenure.
+However, under the new Collective Bargaining Agreement, those hired on or after September 1, 2006 had the option to be considered after either the fourth or sixth year of full-time service.
 If the faculty member receives favorable recommendation from the department, the college committee and the President, the person's name will be presented to the Board of Trustees.
 If approved, the tenure status becomes effective on the first day of service of the sixth year of appointment.
-A faculty member who has completed at least one year of full service may request consideration for tenure prior to the fourth year of service ("early tenure").
+A faculty member who has completed at least one year of full service may request consideration for tenure prior to the fourth year of service ("early service").

-Six faculty members (including 2 black females, 3 white males, 1 Asian male) were recommended for tenure, effective September 1, 2006.
-All 6 were approved for tenure.
-(See the Tenure Eligibility Analysis in Appendix A.5).
-In addition, three faculty members (one white male, one black female, and one Hispanic female) are now eligible for tenure.
+This year 3 Faculty members and one College Lab Tech were recommended for tenure.
+Faculty members included, 1 Black female, 1 Hispanic female, and 1 Italian American male.
+The Lab Tech was an Asian male.
+All were approved for tenure.
+(See the Tenure Eligibility Analysis in Appendix A.4.)
+In addition, 13 faculty members are now eligible for tenure.